 Ditch the magnesium oil, especially if it causes itching and burning.

-And definitely don't spray it directly onto rashes if you end up finding that the area just becomes more irritated.
+And definitely don’t spray it directly onto rashes if you find that the area becomes more irritated.

 You can also add some colloidal oats.
 Click here for the directions on how to make your own colloidal oats.